 Anatomy of the Knowledge Graph

 When Google released the Knowledge Graph in 2012, they made an excellent introductory video.
-This explains in easy to understand language how exactly the graph works and how it influences the results you get when you search for a specific term.
-Check out the video; it is still as relevant today as it was then:
+This explains in easy-to-understand language how the graph works, and how it influences the results you get when you search for a specific term.
+Check out the video!
+It’s still as relevant today as it was then:

 Examples of search results

 In recent years, content presented by the Knowledge Graph has become much more interactive.
+Google likes to experiment with the graph, what it shows and how it’s presented.
 At first, it featured only static content, like images, social media profiles, and general information about the search.
 Today, it is continually expanding in possibilities.
 If you search for a movie, you can directly book tickets to see it at your local cinema.
 Search for a local store, and you know exactly when the busiest times are.
-On mobile, rich results are even richer!
-Google likes to experiment with the graph, what it shows and how it’s presented.
+And on mobile, the rich results are even richer!

 Let’s look at some examples of Knowledge Graph listings.

 First, you need to become an authority on your subject.
 Find out what people search for by doing keyword research, write excellent content and make sure your site is fully optimized and mobile-friendly.

 Yoast SEO and the Knowledge Graph

-Just by setting up Yoast SEO — optionally supported by Local SEO — and filling out the information on your site, you automatically enable the data that Google needs to fill the Knowledge Graph.
+Just by setting up Yoast SEO — optionally supported by Local SEO in WordPress — and filling out the information on your site, you automatically enable the data that Google needs to fill the Knowledge Graph.
 After that, you can use regular SEO tactics and structured data to fill in the missing pieces.
 Keep in mind, though, that it’s Google that determines what it adds to its Knowledge Graph.